BIM October 09, 2025

 Revizto is an integrated collaboration platform that offers cutting-edge BIM technologies and features, including clash detection, among other things.
 The overall accessibility and ease of use make Revizto an excellent choice for companies looking for a solution that performs clash detection with ease.

-Revizto can be accessed from practically anywhere via its modern smartphone app, and the package includes plenty of other unusual features, including integration with BIM solutions, support for a variety of CAD software applications, and detailed model exploration using Virtual Reality.
+Revizto is accessible from practically anywhere via its modern smartphone app, and the package includes plenty of other unusual features, including integration with BIM solutions, support for a variety of CAD software applications, and detailed model exploration using Virtual Reality.

 Customer rankings: